baymlab/2022_Limdi-TnSeq-LTEE/README.md

 ### Data

-This folder is empty: please download the data from https://doi.org/10.5281/zenodo.6547536
+This folder is empty: please download the data from https://doi.org/10.5281/zenodo.6547536.
 This data is generated using the scripts in Part 1: Data to Trajectories, and is required for final figure generation and analysis.
-Please organize the data as follows:

-Data
-- subdirectory: Mutant_Trajectories
-- subdirectory: WGS_Data
+The data was uploaded to Zenodo as a single file ltee-tnseq-processed-data.zip.
+Please unzip this file, and move the Mutant_Trajectories and WGS_Data directories here.

 ### Metadata